LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 - In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described below)

 ## Problem Domain
 Create a two (2) person, turn based Tic-Tac-Toe program.
 Building off of your starter code provided from the class repo, complete the Tic Tac Toe logic.

 ## Program Specificaitons

-- Find the `TODO`s in the code (Hint: Go to your "view" menu and select "Task List", This will show you all of your TODOs within the starter code) and add additional logic to accomplish each task.
+Your solution should include the following:
+- Completed TODOs
 - Add summary comments above all of the methods that do not currently have summary comments.
 Be sure to explain what the main purpose of the method is, in addition to where it is being called/used.
 Identify the parameters and returns in the appropriate xml tags.